rd235/vde_dnsutils/README.md

 #### 3B. test fqdndhcp (running the client in a VDE namespace)

-It very similar to the previous case, just remeber to add the interface name to udhcpc (to override the deafult value which is eth0).
+It very similar to the previous case, just remeber to add the interface name to udhcpc (to override the default value which is eth0).
 ```
 # busybox udhcpc -f -q -F foo4.mydomain.org -i vde0
 # ip addr